CRC-1194/b01-wetting-benchmark/testTutorials/hysteresis/README.md

 ``
-reproduce_DropletSpreadingTest_ZeroG.sh [fluid]
+./reproduce_DropletSpreadingTest_ZeroG.sh
 ``

-script overwrites the .parameter file with the physical parameters of the selected fluid and then initialize the case
+script overwrites the .parameter file with the physical parameters and then initialize the case